inlivedev/inlive-website/content/blog/9-designing-inlive-sfu/index.md

 ```
 https://api.inlive.app/hub/v1/room/<room-id>/transcription
 ```
 Which will return a Server Sent Event(SSE) stream that will send the transcription result in real time, or a full transcript when the room session is ended.
 Behind the screen the SFU will relay the audio stream to the pre processing server, the pre processing server will do the transcription before send it to the client through  SSE.
+When the transcription can be done in real time, you can build a live captioning app, or an AI assistent that will respond to a command like "Hey Google" or "Hey Siri".

 By having a standard way to plug in the pre and post processing server, everyone can easily extend the functionality of this SFU.
 Combining with the real-time data and events, we can build a real time communication app that can be customize and extend easily.